gabrielschmidt95/music_web_api/README.md

 ```

 ## Usage
-1. Open your web browser and navigate to `http://localhost:8050`
+1. Open your web browser and navigate to `http://localhost:3000`
 2. Use the provided interface to manage your music collection.

 ## Technologies Used
-- PYTHON
 - GOLANG
 - MongoDB
 - Docker